Orang-utans and the rainforest

 It gets worse.
 Greenpeace has identified the draining of ancient peat lands to make way for palm oil as a global threat, leading to huge amounts of trapped methane being released into the atmosphere.
 Consequently, Indonesia is now the world’s third largest emitter of greenhouse gases, behind only America and China.

-Every time a shopper buys a product from a supermarket that contains palm oil he or she is effectively fuelling the destruction of the Borneo rainforests and hastening the demise of the orang-utan.
+Every time a shopper buys a product from a supermarket that contains non-sustainable palm oil he or she is effectively fuelling the destruction of the Borneo rainforests and hastening the demise of the orang-utan.